Affiliate links on Android Authority may earn us a commission. Learn more.

 We’ve spoken extensively of the Xiaomi Mi Band 7 versus the Mi Band 6, but how does the tracker contend with older models?
 Well, it still misses a few features its predecessors lacked.

 One of the biggest omissions on the Mi Band 7 is onboard GPS.
 A staple on pricier fitness trackers and smartwatches, built-in GPS would allow Mi Band 7 users to leave their smartphones at home to track their runs, bike rides, and hikes.
-You’ll need to buy the more expensive, and more smartwatch-like Smart Band 7 Pro for the privilege.
-Sure, onboard GPS would’ve depleted the Mi Band 7’s battery life even quicker but would’ve also made it more appealing to the serious athletes it wants to court.
+You’ll need to buy the more expensive smartwatch-like Smart Band 7 Pro for the privilege.
+Sure, onboard GPS would’ve depleted the Mi Band 7’s battery life even quicker, but it would’ve also made it more appealing to the serious athletes it wants to court.
 It would also help Xiaomi sell the band’s more advanced training metrics.

 Again, it’s worth bringing up the Mi Band 7’s battery consumption, too.
 Despite its larger battery size, the Mi Band 7 eats through its battery faster than the older Mi Band 5.
-This tracker boasted a two-week battery life claim and its predecessor, the Mi Band 4, could last nearly a month between charges.
-The Mi Band 7 doesn’t have the worst battery life stats, but don’t upgrade from the Mi Band 6 if you want your tracker to last longer.
+This tracker boasted a two-week battery life claim, and its predecessor, the Mi Band 4, could last nearly a month between charges.
+The Mi Band 7 doesn’t have the worst battery life stats but don’t upgrade if you want your tracker to last longer.

 Specs